Hale-Sage/Hale-Sage/README.md

 - 🔬 My research interests include:

-  - Vision-based UAV navigation
+  - **Vision-based UAV navigation**

-  - Multi-agent reinforcement learning and adversarial games
+  - **Multi-agent reinforcement learning and adversarial games**

-  - Vision-language models (VLMs)
+  - **Vision-language models (VLMs)**

-- 🤔 I'm passionate about combining robotics, machine learning, and intelligent systems to build autonomous agents that can perceive, reason, and act in the real world.
+<! -- - 🤔 I'm passionate about combining robotics, machine learning, and intelligent systems to build autonomous agents that can perceive, reason, and act in the real world.-->

 - 📫 My personal homepage: